sharmap342/Why_High_Housing_Prices_Toronto/Readme.md

 This project is structured in the following way:

-├── README.md          <- This file.
+├── README.md          <- This file. <br>
-├── data
+├── data <br>
 │   ├── raw            <- The original, immutable data dump (due to large size not hosted on github).
 │   ├── processed      <- transformed data to csv files
 │   └── cleaned        <- The final, canonical data sets for modeling.
 │
 ├── notebooks          <- Jupyter notebooks. `1.0-jqp-initial-data-exploration`Naming convention is a number │   ├── 1_Data_Scrapping.ipynb <- Describes the process for scrapping data from pdf files to csv files.
 │   ├── 2_Data_Cleaning_EDA    <- Describes the process of cleaning data and exploratory data analysis.